mikey-t/db-migrations-dotnet/docs/GettingStarted.md

     postgresql_data:

   ```
-- Update your swigfile with this line to re-export swig tasks from the swig-cli-modules DockerCompose module (you can add it right before or after the line that re-exports the EntityFramework tasks):
+- Update your swigfile with this line to re-export swig tasks from swig module `DockerCompose`:
   ```
   export * from 'swig-cli-modules/DockerCompose'
   ```
-  Now when you run `swig`, you should see 3 new tasks (in addition to the others we already added):
+  Now when you run `swig`, you should see 3 new tasks:
   ```
   dockerDown
   dockerUp